-Primary mode can be run on Eos Ti, Eos, Gio, Gio @ 5, Ion, Ion Xe, Element 2, Element, ETC nomad Puck, and RPUs (Remote Processor Unit).
+Primary mode can be run on Eos Ti, Eos, Gio, Gio @ 5, Ion, Ion Xe, Element 2, Element, ETC nomad Puck, ETC nomad with dongle, and RPUs (Remote Processor Unit).

 Backup

 Backup mode requires a primary device be online to synchronize.
 Once this is done, a backup desk intakes all show data for use in the event that it needs to assume control of the lighting system.